htutarkar67/ICT111-WatchMate-MVP/README.md

 In Lab 03, our team collected evidence from potential users to determine whether the movie recommendation problem is real and significant.

-The interviews revealed that many users struggle to find movies that match their interests due to the overwhelming number of available choices.
-Users frequently rely on friends, social media, review websites, and streaming platform recommendations, but these sources do not always provide relevant suggestions.
+The interview findings showed that many users have difficulty finding movies that suit their interests because of the vast number of available options.
+Users often depend on friends, social media, review websites, and streaming platform recommendations; however, these sources do not consistently offer relevant or personalized suggestions.

 ## Target Respondents